bradsherman/baseball_stats/README.md

 cd python_hiring_test
 python run.py
 ```
-The resulting csv should be outputted in about 1.5 seconds!
+The resulting csv should be outputted in just a few seconds!

 **NOTE:** I wrote this using python 3.6.1, it does not pass the tests or even run to completion with python 2, so please make sure to test it with python 3.